MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 ---
 # CMake projects in Visual Studio

 CMake is a cross-platform, open-source tool for defining build processes that run on multiple platforms.
-THis article assumes you are familiar with CMake.
+This article assumes you are familiar with CMake.
 You can learn more about it at [Build, Test and Package Your Software With CMake](https://cmake.org/).

 In Visual Studio 2015, Visual Studio users can use a [CMake generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) to generate MSBuild project files, which the IDE then consumes for IntelliSense, browsing, and compilation.